Memphis Truck Accident Lawyers

 The best things you can do to prove fault after a truck accident include:

 - Make sure to call the authorities to the scene of the accident so it gets reported

 - Collect your own evidence, such as photographs taken at the accident scene and a copy of the police report

 - Determine whether you contributed to the accident in any way

-- Contact an attorney for legal advice and representation
+- Contact a truck accident attorney in Memphis for legal advice and representation

 Who Is Liable in a Truck Accident–the Driver or the Trucking Company?